Metrophobe/react-primer/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project contains a set of react examples abd are all created using [Create React App](https://github.com/facebook/create-react-app).
+Each example is set in a different branch so that you can review them separately with the root branch being a simple empty application.
+This read me will be updated accordingly when new examples are added.
+Cheers.

 ## Available Scripts